skanderboudawara/bac-data-analysis/readme.md

 <img alt="Total number of pupils registered for the baccalaureate examination per year" src="src/Total number of pupils registered for the baccalaureate examination per year.svg">

-We do not have a significant variation in the number of the total registered pupils throughout the year.
-In fact, between the min & max is a leap of 20k pupils, which is not significant.
+An analysis of the total number of registered pupils throughout the year revealed minimal fluctuations.
+The minimum number of registered pupils was observed to be 126776 pupils while the maximum number of registered pupils was observed to be  146158 pupils.
+This resulted in a difference of only 20,000 pupils (or 13.26%) between the minimum and maximum, which can be considered as statistically insignificant but has a cost on educational budget.

 ## 2- Distribution of pupils registered per field

 <img alt="Distribution of pupil registered per field" src="src/Distribution of pupil registered per field.svg">

-From this graph, we can see that:
+The graph depicts the enrollment trends in various fields of study among Tunisian students.

-- On the one hand, there is a craze for the technical field and the economics and management field
-- On the other hand, a lack of interest in the mathematics and computer science field (which is odd in the digital and computer science area)
+It is observed that there is a high demand for the technical field and the economics and management field, while there is a lack of interest in the mathematics and computer science field, which is surprising given the growing importance of the digital and computer science industry.

-To be honest with you, since I was a student in the mathematical field (BAC 2011), I am a bit astonished.
-I always thought that Math was the first target of Tunisian students for the opportunities it may offer.
-It seems that is not a general trend and pupils are more and more choosing between Economics & management or Technical field.
-I don't know the real reason behind this trend.
-- Is it a strategic decision made by the government?
-- Are these two fields easier than the other?
+The reason for this trend is not immediately clear and could be further investigated.
+Some possible factors to consider include:
+- Government policies
+- Perceived difficulty of the field
-- Do these fields offer more Job opportunities in the local market?
+- Job opportunities in the local market.
-Now let's go back and analyze the success rate.
+- etc

+Additionally, it is important to analyze the success rate in these fields to gain a more comprehensive understanding of the enrollment trends.

 ## 3- Sucess, adjournment & refusal rate distribution

 <img alt="The success, adjournment, and refusal rate distribution over the total registrations" src="src/The success, adjournment, and refusal rate distribution over the total registrations.svg">

-At first glance, the refusal rate seems to increase through the year; meanwhile, the success rate is decreasing, and the adjournment rate is stable.
-We will check later on the evolution of each rate.
+A preliminary examination of the data indicates that the rate of refusals appears to be on the rise over the year, while the success rate is decreasing and the adjournment rate remains stable.
+Further analysis will be conducted to determine the evolution of each rate over time.

-Let's look closely at the performance (variation) of the success rate over the years.
+Upon closer examination, the variation of the success rate over the years will be evaluated to gain a deeper understanding of the performance in this area.

 <img alt="Variation of the success rate compared to the previous year" src="src/Variation of the success rate compared to the previous year.svg">

-- 2012 & 2015 are the worst year in success rate performance when they dropped by 26%
+- The years 2012 and 2015 had the lowest success rate performance, with a drop of 26%.
-- 2021 is the best year in success rate performance (knowing that this year was highly impacted by Covid 19)
+- 2021 had the highest success rate performance, despite being heavily impacted by the Covid-19 pandemic.

-Now let's analyze the trend & performance of each year between 2010 - 2022
+To gain a comprehensive understanding of the trend and performance of the success rate, a detailed analysis of the data from 2010 to 2022 will be conducted.

 <img alt="Adjournment rate trend" src="src/Adjournment rate trend.svg">  <img alt="Refusal rate trend" src="src/Refusal rate trend.svg">  <img alt="Success rate trend" src="src/Success rate trend.svg">

-As far as I'm concerned, I find these three graphs really alarming!
+The data presented in these three graphs is concerning:
-The success and adjournment rate (all fields included) is decreasing, and on the contrary, the refusal rate is increasing significantly with a strong positive slope.
+- Why is there a significant decrease in the success and adjournment rate and a steady increase in the refusal rate?
-- Is it due to a deterioration in our educational system?
+- Is the educational system in decline?
-- Is our educational system no more suitable for the current generation?
+- Is the current educational system no longer suitable for the current generation of students?
-- Are the recurrent "catastrophic events" that led to separate cut-period such as student strikes, gouv strikes, teacher strikes, "Covid 19", "Jasmin Revolution", etc ... responsible for this downgrade?
+- To what extent are recurring events such as student strikes, government strikes, teacher strikes, Covid-19, and the Jasmine Revolution contributing to this trend?

-On top, what are the strategic and the real actions that are taken to overcome this issue?
+- What actions can be taken to address this issue and improve the success and adjournment rate while decreasing the refusal rate?

+It is crucial to investigate the underlying causes of this trend and implement strategic and effective measures to address the issue.

 <img alt="Evolution of success rate between 2010 & 2020 distributed by fields" src="src/Evolution of success rate between 2010 & 2020 distributed by fields.svg">

 ## 4- Average success rate by gender

-No surprise here, the average success rate is crowned by the female gender with a crushing percentage of 63.5% over 36.5% for males.
+The data shows that the average success rate for females is significantly higher than for males, with females achieving an average success rate of 63.5% compared to 36.5% for males.
+This is consistent with other studies in the field.

-I invite you to have a look at the analysis made by InkyFada about this topic.
+It's worth mentioning that this topic has been widely discussed by experts and researchers and to have a deeper understanding, it's recommended to refer to the analysis made by InkyFada on this subject.

 Link to the [article](https://inkyfada.com/fr/2021/09/10/inegalites-hommes-femmes-ecole-travail-tunisie/)